56 Street Multi-Use Pathway (6 Ave to Winskill Park)

 The project is part of Delta’s annual Cycling Infrastructure program to increase safety and accessibility for cyclist and pedestrian in the community.
 The cycling improvements along this route are identified in Delta’s Cycling Master Plan.
 For more information regarding Delta's current cycling routes, please refer to the Delta Routes Map.

-Preliminary works for the 56 Street Multi-Use Pathway are scheduled to begin in late May 2025, with construction anticipated to follow in the summer.
+Construction works for the 56 Street Multi-Use Pathway are scheduled to begin in July 2025.
 The new pathway will be located along 56 Street between 6 Avenue and Winskill Park.

-During the preliminary works, the northbound traffic on 56 Street between 6 Avenue and 8A Avenue will be reduced to a single-lane from 7:00 am – 7:00 pm.
+During working hours, the northbound traffic on 56 Street between 6 Avenue and 8A Avenue will be reduced to a single-lane from 7:00 am – 7:00 pm.

 Project Background: